blocknetdx/blockchain-configuration-files/README.md

 The data structure of the configuration files is designed to accommodate for versioning.
 There are 5 data sets as follows:

 * `manifest-latest.json` - Contains the latest official master data and versioning reference of each blockchain.
-* `manifest.json` - Contains the staged updated master data and versioning reference of each blockchain.
+* `manifest.json` - Contains the work-in-progress master data and versioning reference of each blockchain.
-* `manifests` - Contains immutable manifest versions that align with Blocknet wallet releases.
+* `manifests` - Contains archived manifest versions that align with Blocknet wallet releases.
 * `xbridge-confs` - Contains the versioned XBridge configuration files for each blockchain.
 * `wallet-confs` - Contains the versioned wallet configuration files for each blockchain.

 ### Manifest File
-The `manifest.json` contains an array of objects with each object containing versioning information for each supported blockchain.
+The `manifest-latest.json` contains an array of objects with each object containing versioning information for each supported blockchain.
 The format of each object is as follows:
 ```
 {
     "blockchain": "",